-In order to obtain the fastest sampling rates achievable with the ADS5521, the device uses an internal digital delay lock loop (DLL).
-Nevertheless, the limited frequency range of operation of DLL degrades the performance at clock frequencies below 60 MSPS.
-In order to operate the device below 60 MSPS, the internal DLL must be shut off using the DLL OFF mode described in the Serial Interface Programming section.
-The Typical Performance Curves show the performance obtained in both modes of operation: DLL ON (default) and DLL OFF.
-In either of the two modes, the device enters power-down mode if no clock or slow clock is provided.
-The limit of the clock frequency where the device functions properly with default settings is ensured to be over 2 MHz.
+In order to achieve the fastest possible sampling rates with the ADS5541, the device uses an internal delay locked loop (DLL).
+The effective delay range of the DLL limits its use to sampling rates above 60MSPS.
+In order to operate the device below 60MSPS, the internal DLL must be shut off using the DLL OFF mode described in the Serial Programming Interface section.
+The Typical Characteristics show the performance obtained in both modes of operation: DLL ON (default) and DLL OFF.
+In either of the two modes, the device enters power-down mode if no clock or a slow clock is provided.
+The limit of the clock frequency where the device functions properly with default settings is ensured to be over 2MHz.